-HashiCorp Cloud Platform (HCP) Consul enables you to quickly deploy Consul servers in AWS.
-As a fully managed service, it allows you to leverage Consul for service discovery or service mesh features while offloading the operational burden to the Site Reliability Engineering (SRE) experts at HashiCorp.
+HCP Consul enables you to quickly deploy Consul servers in AWS.
+As a fully managed service, HCP Consul allows you to leverage Consul for service discovery or service mesh features while offloading the operational burden to the Site Reliability Engineering (SRE) experts at HashiCorp.

 In this tutorial, you will deploy HCP Consul in a development environment.
-With the HCP portal guided quickstart, you will set up a HashiCorp Virtual Network (HVN) and HCP Consul with all the defaults.
+With the HCP portal guided quickstart, you will set up a HashiCorp Virtual Network (HVN) and HCP Consul with all default values.
 This will enable you quickly get hands-on with Consul, including accessing the UI with a public IP.

 You will need an HCP account.
 Previous experience with Consul is not required to get hands-on with a development deployment.